 ArthritisSupplies.com is a company that specializes is supplying everyday-use equipment for arthritis sufferers.

 This equipment is designed to allow arthritis sufferers to enjoy a better quality of gardening life simply by being able to do those things non-suffering gardeners take for granted.

 They have a wide range of specialist gardening tools that can make even the most strenuous gardening tasks possible.

 With these specially designed arthritic garden tools, the ergonomic garden trowel, hoe, fork and cultivator, gardening is one hobby which arthritis sufferers can continue to enjoy.

 The tools are designed with rubber grips and are ideal for persons with swollen hands or those with deteriorating hand joints.

-Although they have been designed with arthritis sufferers in mind they are ideal for anyone who wants to minimize the risk of injury and strain (an all too common problem with people new to gardening who do not realise the physical requirements involved).
+Although these garden tools have been designed with arthritis sufferers in mind, they are ideal for anyone who wants to minimize the risk of injury and strain.

 If you experience difficulty finding alternatives in the UK, Australia, Canada or elsewhere in the world a simple Amazon or eBay search is usually enough to give you some ideas.